google/site-kit-wp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure CI checks pass.
 - [ ] Check Storybook where applicable.
 - [ ] Ensure there is a QA Brief.
+- [ ] Ensure there are no unexpected significant changes to file sizes.

 ## Merge Reviewer Checklist